 - Chicken drumsticks: If bone-in, skin-on chicken is what you prefer you can use it.
 Brown them on both sides first (no need to cook through), remove them onto a plate and then brown the veggies.
 Also, cook with potatoes for about 30 minutes.

-- Potatoes: Red or white potatoes are great for roasting and soups because they hold their shape better.
+- Potatoes: Red potatoes, white potatoes or baby potatoes are great for roasting and soups because they hold their shape better.
 This is essential especially if you are using bone-in chicken and will be cooking your stew longer.
 However, russet potatoes will make a more starchy stew and give your soup more body, like in Instant Pot potato soup.
-And if you feel like less starch overall, make this chicken quinoa recipe.

 - Other vegetables: You can also add chopped cauliflower, sliced mushrooms, rutabaga, or okra.

 - Finishers: A squirt of lemon and a sprinkle of parmesan are always a great way to put the finishing touch on a soup or stew.

 Tips for Best Results

 - Thicken the stew: If you like thick stew, mash a few potatoes and add them back (works well with russets especially).
 Or make a slurry of 2 tbsp cold water mixed with 2 tbsp cornstarch.

 - Double the recipe: This stew recipe can be doubled if serving a larger crowd.
 Just double each ingredient and be sure to use a large pot or Dutch oven that can hold it.

 - Instant Pot: For something different but just as quick, easy, and delicious try my Instant Pot chicken and potatoes.